oktadev/okta-blog/_source/_posts/2023-07-28-scim-workshop.md

 });
 ```

-With that code saved in `scim.ts`, we have the first endpoint we can interact with.
+With that code saved in `apps/api/src/scim.ts`, we have the first endpoint we can interact with.
 Now is the best time to test our code to ensure we are on the right track.

 To test our code, we'll be using [Postman](https://www.postman.com/) to make requests to our SCIM server.
-I'll also be adding an external tool, [Morgan](https://github.com/expressjs/morgan), that will help log HTTP requests; by doing so, we'll be able to confirm whether requests are reaching our server.

 ## Test routes using Postman